-Ram Charan is my favorite management writer, because all he that says makes sense to me.
-What he says in his books is most of the times what we call basic ‘Bania Buddhi’, which is conspicuously missing in corporate world specially the ones that come from America and here in India the ones who blindly try to ape the Americans.
-He also keeps his work to the point and does not beat around the bush to make his books hefty.
+Ram Charan is my favorite management writer.
+Because all he that says makes sense to me.
+What he says in his books is most of the times what we call basic ‘Bania Buddhi’, which is conspicuously missing in the corporate world.
+Especially the ones that come from America.
+And here in India the ones who blindly try to ape the Americans.
+He also keeps his work to the point.
+And does not beat around the bush to make his books hefty.

-The byline of the book says ’10 tools you can use Monday morning’ and each tools comprises a chapter and a management lesson.
+The byline of the book Profitable Growth says ’10 tools you can use Monday Morning’.
+Each tool comprises a chapter.
+And a management lesson.
 My favorite chapter is obvious ‘Converting Innovation into revenue growth’.
 I wish sometime Ram would write a complete book on this based on his experience.
 This is badly needed by most corporate citizens and is an area where myths play the biggest role.
-People need to identify their innovation needs rather than follow what is being flashed as innovation all over media, which may be good for the some companies but not for everyone.
+People need to identify their innovation needs.
+Rather than follow what is being flashed as innovation all over media.
+Which may be good for some companies but not for everyone.

-Anyone running a business or interested in business and innovation would enjoy this book and if use what is recommended would benefit from it.
+Anyone running a business or interested in business and innovation would enjoy this book Profitable Growth.
+And if you use what is recommended, you would benefit from it.

 Buy this book – Profitable Growth is Everyone’s Business: 10 Tools You can use Monday Morning by Ram Charan at Amazon India.